El Dorado: Lake Parime

-During Berrio's first expedition, he had heard of a vast lake called Manoa supposedly located in the highlands of the Guianas.
-El Dorado had long been associated with a lake, so this report added fuel to the theory that the fabled golden city lay somewhere east of the Orinoco.
-In 1596, Lawrence Kemys heard reports of a lake called Parime or Parima, which he assumed to be identical with Manoa; it was said to be so large that the natives "know no difference between it and the main sea".
-This lake was included in maps of the Guianas throughout the 17th century, though no European had seen it.
+During Berrio's first expedition, he had heard of a vast lake called Manoa, supposedly located in the highlands of the Guianas.
+El Dorado had long been associated with a lake, so this report strengthened the theory that the fabled golden city lay somewhere east of the Orinoco.
+In 1596, Lawrence Kemys heard reports of a lake called Parime or Parima, which he assumed to be identical with Manoa; it was said to be so large that the local people "know no difference between it and the main sea".
+This lake was included in maps of the Guianas throughout the 17th century, although no European had seen it.

 In 1674, two Jesuits, Jean Grillet and François Bechamel, traversed the area and found no trace of a lake.
-In 1740, Nicholas Horstmann discovered Lake Amucu, a little way south of the supposed location of Lake Parime; Amucu was a reedy lake only a mile wide, with no golden city on its banks.
-Doubts began to emerge as to Lake Parime's existence.
-In 1800, Alexander von Humboldt conducted a survey of the area around the Orinoco; he discovered that "Parime" was the word used by local tribes for any large body of water, and suggested that the seasonal flooding of the plains around Lake Amucu might be the source of the legend.
-This theory was corroborated by Robert Schomburgk, who visited Lake Amucu in 1836.
-Humboldt's influence eventually resulted in the final disappearance of Lake Parime from maps and gazetteers – the effacement, as Schomburgk wrote, "of those last vestiges of that delusive bubble, El Dorado".
+In 1740, Nicholas Horstmann found Lake Amucu, a little way south of the supposed location of Lake Parime; Amucu was a reedy lake only a mile wide, with no golden city on its banks.
+Doubts then began to emerge as to Lake Parime's existence.
+In 1800, Alexander von Humboldt surveyed the area around the Orinoco and found that "Parime" was the word used by local tribes for any large body of water.
+He suggested that the seasonal flooding of the plains around Lake Amucu might be the source of the legend.
+This theory was supported by Robert Schomburgk, who visited Lake Amucu in 1836.
+Humboldt's influence eventually resulted in the final disappearance of Lake Parime from maps and gazetteers—the effacement, as Schomburgk wrote, "of those last vestiges of that delusive bubble, El Dorado".

+Cultural legacy

+El Dorado entered European literature as a symbol of fabulous wealth and imagined utopia.
+In Voltaire's 1759 satire Candide, El Dorado appears as an idealized society whose riches contrast with the violence and greed found elsewhere in the story.
+In poetry, Edgar Allan Poe's "Eldorado" uses the name as a symbol of an elusive goal.
+Modern literary criticism has also treated El Dorado as a recurring motif in Latin American fiction; Charlotte Rogers discusses Alejo Carpentier's The Lost Steps in relation to El Dorado in Mourning El Dorado.

+The legend also influenced later depictions of obsessive exploration and treasure-seeking.
+Werner Herzog's 1972 film Aguirre, the Wrath of God follows a Spanish expedition down the Amazon in search of El Dorado.
+DreamWorks Animation's 2000 film The Road to El Dorado follows two adventurers who search for treasure in the legendary lost city of gold and are mistaken for gods by its inhabitants.
+The legend has also persisted in modern games and adventure media as a motif associated with lost cities, treasure hunting and colonial fantasy.